-Alabama Rain - chords, tab and comments
+Alabama Rain - guitar chords and comments

 Good artists should be forced to stay on the ground.
 On September 20th 1973 a Beechcraft plane crashed into a pecan tree in Louisiana at takeoff, ending the promising career of both Jim Croce and lead guitarist Maury Muehleisen.
 Also the agent, the road manager, a comedian and the pilot perished.
 The team had just got a breakthrough with "Bad Leroy Brown", and the future seemed bright.